google/CTAP2-test-tool/docs/fuzzing.md

     - `gdb`: You can use it when your device enables GDB remote serial protocol.
     - `cortexm4_gdb`: You can use it when your device enables GDB remote serial protocol and runs on an ARM Cortex-M4 architecture.
 - `--port`: If a GDB monitor is selected, the port to listen on for GDB remote connection.

-In the fuzzing mode, more options are supported:
+In the fuzzing mode using mutations to run indefinitely, more options are
+supported:

 - `--fuzzing_mode`: The type of inputs to be fuzzed.
 All supported options are:
     - `cbor_make_credential`
     - `cbor_get_assertion`
     - `cbor_client_pin`
     - `ctaphid_raw`
 - `--num_runs`: Number of inputs to be run.
 By default, the fuzzer will run indefinitely.
 - `--max_length`: Maximum length of an input.
 By default, there is no limit.
 - `--max_mutation_degree`: Maximum number of successive mutation operations to be applied.
 By default, the degree is 10.